canjs/can-view-model/can-view-model.md

 ## Use

-**can-view-model** is used to get and set properties on an element's ViewModel.
+**can-view-model** is used to get and set properties on an element’s ViewModel.
 Each element in the DOM can have an associated ViewModel.
-An example of this is a [can-component] and it's associated [can-component.prototype.ViewModel].
+An example of this is a [can-component] and its associated [can-component.prototype.ViewModel].

 This shows a Component and getting its ViewModel: